kortina/oakland-film-club-OLD/_posts/2020-01-16-film-club-30-the-great-beauty.md

 This is one of my favorite movies.
 Very excited to share with everyone!

-A few notes:

-- Sorrentino is a fascinating director, but I actually haven't seen much of his work (I enjoyed his film, [Youth](https://www.youtube.com/watch?v=pSvgKy90t4Y), but not nearly as much as The Great Beauty).
+Sorrentino is a fascinating director, but I actually haven't seen much of his work (I enjoyed his film, [Youth](https://www.youtube.com/watch?v=pSvgKy90t4Y), but not nearly as much as The Great Beauty).
 I have not seen The Young Pope (or the New Pope for that matter) nor "This Must Be The Place" which sounds totally wild.

 ### Post